All Episodes

 He knows where they are.

-He knows how they can be gotten, and they've basically they've given us zero text messages, zero text messages from this FBI, and we've pushed back on them, and they it's it's basically go jump in a lake.
+And they've basically, they've given us zero text messages, zero text messages from this FBI, and we've pushed back on them.

-We now know there are text messages about the tarmac meeting that were with held from Judicial Watch.
+We now know there are text messages about the tarmac meeting that were withheld from Judicial Watch.

-We said, Well, what's going on there?
+We said, well, what's going on there?

 That's unbelievable.

-This is this is Chris Ray's FBI.
+This is Chris Ray's FBI.

 It really is unbelievable.

-Uh what else do we know?
+What else do we know?

-Remember those text messages.
+Remember those text messages?

 What did that mean?